In April we welcomed patients to Building Hope – a new space designed to make being in the hospital easier.

 Telling Their Story Once

-members of the medical team at the beginning of a patient’s visit so they all hear the family’s storyat the same time and get the information they need to develop a treatment plan.
+Another innovation is called “the Dance,” which brings together the keymembers of the medical team at the beginning of a patient’s visit so they all hear the family’s storyat the same time and get the information they need to develop a treatment plan.

 New Model of Care